jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 has been lavished are those that least require it - usually because the action leading up to that point has helped create a strong enough mental image in the players' minds.

-Statistics: It is not necessary to create, from scratch, monsters, creatures and Non-Player Characters.
+**Statistics**: It is not necessary to create, from scratch, monsters, creatures and Non-Player Characters.
 Use samples from published adventures if you do not have time to create your own but even then, it is not always necessary to roll the Characteristics for every single trollkin in a group of 20 - use the average value given in a creature's description, instead.
 Even then, you may